nazmulidris/customviews/README.md

 </style>
 ```

 The `ToolbarStyle` style uses both `TextAppearance` and `style` elements.
 The `Toolbar` widget allows itself to be customized thru the use of
 `app:titleTextAppearance` and `app:titleTextColor`.
 These are both
 used in the `ToolbarStyle`, however, the `app:` namespace has to be used if
-this was applied to the `android.support.v7.widget.Toolbar` XML
+this was applied to the `android.support.v7.widget.Toolbar` in the XML layout
-in the layout.
-Here's an example.
+directly.
+Here's an example of what that would look like.

 ```xml
 <android.support.v7.widget.Toolbar